kevincure/ModernSlides/README.md

       <<< Text on Left <<<, >>> Text on Right >>>, and ||| Text is centered ||| align any paragraph, even when using Text# or
       inline modes.
       *some text* is italic, **some text** is bold, and ***some text*** is bold italic.
+      You can also highlight text and choose any of these features.

       Notes: For notes seen on presented slide. (n:)
         These appear in a special position.